Montana/ackman-alert/README.md

 |                              | Truncated text in banner                    | Limit to `\~180` chars; append link                                                     |
 |                              | Out-of-order banners                        | Accept macOS queueing; consider batching alerts                                         |

-Now that we know what the mitigations are, let's get this to run on every macOS booot.
+Now that we know what the mitigations are, let's get this to run on every macOS booot:

 ## Make it run on boot (macOS)